POWER AND CONTROL WHEEL

 Sharing parental responsibilities; being a positive non-violent role model for the children.

-Mutually agreeing on a fair distribution of work; making family decision together.
+Mutually agreeing on a fair distribution of work; making family decisions together.

 Making money decisions together; making sure both partners benefit from financial agreements.